Skip to main content

 • Minimum ACT Composite score of 32 or greater

-• Students taking the "new" version of the ACT must have taken the Science test.
+• Additional requirement for Scott Scholars: students taking the "new" version of the ACT must have taken the Science test.

 The University of Nebraska System's Presidential Scholarship is also accepted for students who receive a perfect 36 ACT (or SAT 1570-1600).